JooNiv/QCut/README.md

 ## Running on IQM fake backends

 To use QCut with IQM's fake backends it is required to install [Qiskit IQM](https://github.com/iqm-finland/qiskit-on-iqm).
 QCut supports version 17.8.
-Installation can be done with pip:
+Installation can be done with uv:

 ```python
 uv pip install qiskit-iqm==17.8